Bivariate systems of polynomial equations with roots of high multiplicity: Introduction

 Consider two plane curves $\gamma_{2}$, $\gamma_{n}$ given by the polynomials of the form$\colon$

 By Bernstein–Kouchnirenko theorem, such a system can have at most $2n$ isolated roots, but we cannot get a system that has a root of multiplicity $n+2$.
-Indeed, if one of $c_{n}$ or $c_{2}$ is zero we can glue together only even number of roots, if $c_{n}, c_{2}\neq0$ then without loss of generality we may assume that $(0, 0)$ is the root of multiplicity $k$.
+Indeed, if one of $c_{n}$ or $c_{2}$ is zero we can glue together only even number of roots or number of roots that is less than $n+1$, if $c_{n}, c_{2}\neq0$ then without loss of generality we may assume that $(0, 0)$ is the root of multiplicity $k$.
 Then after substitution, we will have the equation$\colon$

 which has a root of multiplicity $k$ at $0$.
 Therefore $q_{2}(p_{n}(x))-x=a_{k} x^{k}+h.o.t.$, $a_{k}\neq0$.
 We may assume that the leading coefficient of $q_{2}$ is 1.
 Expanding $q_{2}(p_{n}(x))-x$ we get $\colon$